cositools/cosi-data-challenge-1/data_products/README.md

 # Data Challenge Simulations

 For the first Data Challenge, we wanted to give users a basic introduction to COSI data analysis through 3 straightforward examples of COSI's science goals:
-- Extracting energy spectra from the Crab, Cen A, Cyg X-1, and Vela
+- Extracting energy spectra from the Crab, Cen A, Cygnus X-1, and Vela
-- Imaging bright point sources, such as the Crab and Cyg X-1
+- Imaging bright point sources, such as the Crab and Cygnus X-1
 - Imaging diffuse emission from the positron-electron annihilation 511 keV and the Al-26 1.8 MeV gamma-ray lines

 For each of these examples, we have provided a detailed description of the simulated sources and data products here in the data_products directory.
 Each of the sources was simulated at 10x the true astrophysical flux.
 Having a strong signal simplifies the analysis and allows us to focus on the workflow of the procedures.
 The COSI SMEX mission is expected to be 50x more sensitive than the balloon-borne mission.